containers/fuse-overlayfs/README.md

 Requirements:
 =======================================================

-If your are not using the static build as explained in the next chapter, your system needs `libfuse` > v3.2.1.
+If you are not using the static build as explained in the next chapter, your system needs `libfuse` > v3.2.1.

 * On Fedora: `dnf install fuse3-devel`
 * On Ubuntu > v19.04: `apt install libfuse3-dev`